 It’s easy to fall into a rut and keep riding the same loops again and again during the season, and in some ways this is helpful for training accuracy.
 But this can lead to boredom in training and a lack of motivation.

 During autumn, spend some time exploring new roads in your area and add some new regular loops to your evening and weekend repertoire.

-This will not only add some spice to your autumn riding time, but will help keep motivation high over the winter.
+This will not only add some spice to your winter riding time, but will help keep motivation high over the winter.